quasarframework/quasar-ui-qmarkdown/docs/src/pages/developing/using-qmarkdown.md

 ## Global Plugins

-As well, a new property, `plugins`, has been added to replace the `extend` property.
-In the case of using it in the globalproperties, you can do something like this in a boot file:
+As well, the property, `plugins`, has been added to enhance QMarkdown with `markdown-it` plugins.
+You can do something like this in a boot file:

 ```js
 import { useQMarkdownGlobalProps } from '@quasar/quasar-ui-qmarkdown'